El Fandi: Bullfighting beginnings

 When he was four years old, David began to practice bullfighting using papers and rags in Pradollano Square.
 When he wanted to practice with the banderillas, he stuck forks in the sofa, pretending it was a bull.

 ‘El Fandi’ appeared for the first time in a becerrada (a bullfight with young bulls), in Armilla (Granada) on September 30, 1995.
-After a couple of these small bullfights, he made his first appearance as a novillero (bullfighting apprentice) on April 19, 1998 in Santa Fe (Granada).
+After a couple of these small bullfights, he made his first appearance as a novillero (bullfighting apprentice) on April 19, 1998, in Santa Fe (Granada).

 El Fandi faced many hardships early in his career, having to fight in many difficult bullrings, many of which were close to Madrid.
 However, thanks to his agents, Antonio Rodriguez and Manolo Martín, he started to become a better bullfighter.
 In 1999, he was classified as one of the top banderilleros with 60 successful bullfights.
 Later in that year, he made his introduction to the world of bullfighting in the Monumental de Las Ventas in Madrid where he cut one ear from his second bull, thus earning his first prize.

 El Fandi finished his bullfights in 1999 successfully.
 On October 31, he killed six bulls and cut five ears.
 Around this time, Emilio Miranda Casas and Santiago López began to represent El Fandi in his career.
 Emilio Miranda was the well-known and prestigious manager of the bullring in Granada.
 López was a retired matador, or bullfighter, and an agent to bullfighters with a lot of experience and a good reputation.
 Both men believed David could be the great bullfighter Granada was waiting for; however, it would be a long road.
 David needed to improve his fundamentals, Santiago López worked hard with him.

 The year 2000 began with one goal in mind: El Fandi was going to become a matador in la Feria del Corpus (a weeklong fair in Granada honoring its city-saint, Corpus Christi).
 However, just before his alternativa (a bullfight in which the junior bullfighter is presented to the crowd as a matador), he suffered a fracture in his right elbow in a bullfighting accident in Murcia.
-However, despite the fracture, El Fandi decided to fight and become a matador on June 18, 2000.
+However, despite the fracture, El Fandi decided to fight and become a matador on June 18, 2000 in Granada.
+Standing as his "godfather" was José María Manzanares while El Juli stood as the witness.
+The bull fought in the ceremony was Elegante, supplied by the García Jiménez Brothers' ranch.
 That afternoon, while wearing protection on his right arm and fighting mainly with his left, El Fandi cut two ears and became a hero in Granada.